Catalog Description

 Reading Assignments

 1. Student will research and read the the difference between a discontinuity and a defect.
 Student will be prepared to discuss the welder's role in preventing and repairing discontinuities and defects in the workplace.
-2. Student will read the chapter from the textbook on Shielded Metal Arc Welding electrodes and will be prepared to discuss in class.
+2. Student will read the chapter from the textbook on Manual Metal Arc Welding electrodes and will be prepared to discuss in class.

 Writing, Problem Solving or Performance